OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### White-box Testing

+Two mechanisms can be used for cloud storage in Android.

+1. Key/Value Backup
 To enable key/value backup the backup agent need to be defined in the manifest file.
 Look in AndroidManifest.xml for the following attribute:

 ```xml